Washington, DC, July 19, 2018 —

 Following tradition, the induction ceremony will take place at the NLN Honors Convocation, held on Friday evening, September 14 in Chicago during the 2018 NLN Education Summit.

 In a competitive application process, the Academy of Nursing Education Review Panel has a great deal to consider before recommending fellowship candidates to the NLN Board of Governors, the oversight body for the academy.
 Evaluations take into account applicants' contributions to innovative teaching and/or learning strategies; nursing education research; faculty development activities; academic leadership; promotion of public policy that advances nursing education; and/or collaborative educational, practice, or community partnerships.

-G. Rumay Alexander, EdD, RN, FAAN, the president of the NLN and professor and associate vice chancellor for diversity and inclusion/chief diversity officer at the University of North Carolina, Chapel Hill, praised the new class, saying: "On behalf of the Board of Governors, I congratulate individuals who represent the enterprise, creativity, and drive that is the foundation of excellence in nursing education.
+G. Rumay Alexander, EdD, RN, FAAN, the president of the NLN and associate vice-chancellor/chief diversity officer and professor at the University of North Carolina at Chapel Hill, praised the new class, saying: "On behalf of the Board of Governors, I congratulate individuals who represent the enterprise, creativity, and drive that is the foundation of excellence in nursing education.
 We applaud their critical role in preparing nursing school graduates to deliver sustainable, accessible, culturally-sensitive care to a diverse patient population, which advances the health of the nation and global community."